Call now in confidence immediate help & advice 24/7

 What Impact Can Drug and Alcohol Addictions Have on Families?

-Like other health conditions and family events, addictions can take a toll on families.
+Like other health conditions and family events, drug and alcohol addictions can take a toll on families.

 Addictions have a ripple effect and frequently impact relationships and family dynamics, particularly on children.

-Research suggests that children who grow up around individuals struggling with addiction have an increased risk of developing emotional and psychological disorders or even addiction themselves.
+Research suggests that children who grow up around individuals struggling with drug or alcohol addiction have an increased risk of developing emotional and psychological disorders or even addiction themselves.
 [4]

-A report from Public Health England recorded that 59% of adults in treatment for drug and alcohol addiction in Lincolnshire were parents or lived with children.
+A report from Public Health England recorded that 59% of adults in treatment for drug and alcohol addiction in Lincolnshire and near Lincolnshire were parents or lived with children.
 [5]

 Studies have also drawn a link between addiction and marital violence.
 [6]

-A medically assisted detox is a method of treating addiction.
+A medically assisted detox is a method of treating drug and alcohol addiction, particularly in the initial stages of recovery.

 A detox is a way of helping your body adjust to living without substances in the system.

-A medically assisted detox is where medications are used to help your body make these adjustments by helping to regulate withdrawal symptoms.
+A medically assisted detox is where medications are used to help your body make these adjustments by helping to regulate drug and alcohol withdrawal symptoms.

-The medications administered are legal, prescribed medications that will be regulated by medical professionals.
+The medications administered are legal, prescribed medications that will be regulated by medical professionals at drug and alcohol rehab in Lincolnshire.

 Researchers suggest that medically assisted detoxes are linked to ‘optimum treatment’ outcomes.
 [7]

-For this reason, medically assisted detox treatment is available at rehab centres in Lincolnshire and across the UK.
+For this reason, medically assisted detox treatment is available at drug and alcohol rehab centres in Lincolnshire and across the UK.

-What is Drug and Alcohol Rehab in Lincolnshire Like?
+What is Drug and Alcohol Rehab in Lincolnshire or near Lincolnshire Like?

 Man speaking to a therapist at a residential drug and alcohol rehab in Lincolnshire